Program Director: Monica White

 Selected addiction theories and treatments are reviewed including substance addiction (alcohol, drugs), process addiction (gambling, sex, food, internet), and relationship addictions.
 Students examine the role of social workers, other professionals and friends in recognizing and managing addictive behaviors, and explore their own beliefs and values using a systems perspective.

 Introduction to the ethical and theoretical base from which generalist social workers practice.
 Brief overview of the methods employed by social workers providing services.
-P: SWK 260 or permission of instructor; CO: SWK 275 and SWK 346; or IC; SWK major.
+P: SWK 261 and SWK 275 or permission of instructor; CO: SWK 346; SWK major.

 SWK 346.
 Pre-Practicum.
 1 credit.
 FA

 Integrating course knowledge in a practice setting is the goal of pre-practicum.
 Under the supervision of a social worker students explore the ethical and theoretical base from which generalist social workers practice.
 Taken concurrently with SWK 345 Practice I Generalist Practice with Individuals & Families, the course begins the field practicum experience that distinguishes the social work degree.
 This is a 40 hour off-campus community experience; students need to have access to reliable transportation and be able to provide 2-hour blocks of time that can be dedicated to the community based experience.
-P or CO: SWK 275; P or CO with permission: SWK 261; CO: SWK 345; Social Work major.
+P: SWK 275, SWK 261 or instructor permission; CO: SWK 345; Social Work major.

 SWK 359.
 Practice II: Social Work with Groups.
 3 credits.
-FA
+SP

 Introduces students to the theory, concepts and experience in the development of group dynamics and effective group skills.
 Stresses development of practice skills and strategies to achieve effective group facilitation.
-P: SWK major; SKW 261; SWK 275; Oral Communication.
+P: SWK major; SWK 261; SWK 275; Magis Oral Communication course.

 SWK 371.
 Social Work Issues.
 1-3 credits.
 OD